Mario-GonzalezFlores/School_District_Analysis/README.md

 ![reading_by_grade](https://user-images.githubusercontent.com/89816213/137651214-d8a9118b-2115-46de-8911-9944b7094b47.PNG)         ![math_by_grade](https://user-images.githubusercontent.com/89816213/137651215-c535b839-5669-47f5-9096-3d2f2df5c254.PNG)

-Reading average grade tends to be stable among all schools, which might indicate that tere is no high interest in the students in achieving higher grades, probably because reading is not
+Reading and math average grades tend to be stable among all schools, which can be an indicator that as students move from one grade to the next the difficulty increases along sith their capabilities, mantaining the learning curve ahead.